radandreicristian/radandreicristian/README.md

 - 👋 Hi, I’m @radandreicristian
 - 👀 I’m interested in machine learning, particularly language understanding, graph-based modelling, and representation learning.
-- 🌱 I’m currently learning how to deploy ML to production, and best practices of cloud-centred MLOps.
-- 💞️ I’m willing to collaborate on any projects related to data and machine learning.
+- 💞️ I’m willing to collaborate on projects related to data and machine learning.
 - 📫 For collaborations: radandreicristian@gmail.com

 <!---